 As modified by US Club Soccer, and as further modified herein, will apply.

 Good sportsmanship is expected of all players, coaches, managers, and fans.
 Coaches and managers are responsible for the conduct of their players, staff, parents, and affiliated spectators.
 The use of offensive, insulting, or abusive language will not be tolerated.

 Player and coach passes are required.
-Acceptable player and coach credentials are current, laminated US Soccer Club player and coach passes or laminated 2012-13 (passes don’t turn over until 8/1) USYSA (CYSA) passes.
+Acceptable player and coach credentials are current, laminated 2015 Spring CYSA or US Club passes (may not mix).
 All players must present an original and fully completed US Club medical release form, or a CYSA 1601 form signed by parents or guardian.

 An official roster is required.
 Acceptable rosters: (1) a printed copy of the on-line US Club Soccer Player Roster, or (2) a CYSA golden rod.

 4. TEAMS ACCEPTANCE AND PLACEMENT IN DIVISONS AND BRACKETS

 Teams will be accepted based on prior results/records.
 Teams’placement in divisions and brackets is based on rankings and seeding as determined by the Tournament Director and the Tournament Committee.

 Withdrawal due to disagreement with the placement will not entitle the team to any refund.
 Adjacent age groups may be grouped in the same division.